Amen! No worries at all! I have days or weeks where I'm not on here, so no need to apologize.…

 …because love covers over a multitude of sins.

 Through a series of events, Belle and the Beast form a relationship—a surprise to them both.
-This relationship becomes threatened by Gaston, who plans to put Maurice in an asylum, if Belle doesn’t marry him.
+This relationship becomes threatened by Gaston, who plans to put Maurice in an asylum, if Belle doesn’t marry him and takes Maurice back into the forest, leaving him there to die.
 When Maurice found his way back to the village, he tried to convince the villagers Gaston tried to kill him, and also of the Beast’s existence.
 But everyone laughed at him calling him crazy.
 When Belle and the Beast observe her father’s dilemma, through an enchanted mirror, he lets her go to save him.
 The Beast letting Belle go was proof he loved her.
 Above all, love each other deeply, because love covers over a multitude of sins.
 (I Peter 4:8 NIV)

 When Belle reaches the Beast, she cries in anguish, begging him not to leave her.
 To which he replied, “At least I got to see you one last time.”
 As his life extinguishes, she confesses her love for him and the last rose petal falls—all seems dead and lost.
 The enchantress sees Belle’s love and hears her confession.
 Compassion causes her to resurrect the fallen rose, thereby resurrecting the Beast and turning him back into a prince.
 The castle and everything in it was restored.
 The sun began to shine and the snow melted away.
 Many lost relationships were found and the villagers were invited to the palace to celebrate the prince and Belle’s happiness.